hkamrani/negarara/README.md

 3. Use the 'Media' menu item to upload your files.

 == Changelog ==
+= 1.3 =
+* Some improvements in bulk conversion tool
-= 1.2 =
+* Remove gif files conversion (Not supported by php modules) = 1.2 =
 * Bulk conversion tool added.
 = 1.1 =